Skip to content

 Boards and devices overview

-The nRF Connect for VS Code extension allows you to work with boards that are supported by the nRF Connect SDK or add your own custom boards.
+The nRF Connect for VS Code extension allows you to work with boards that are supported by the nRF Connect SDK and to add your own boards.
 It can also detect physical devices and connect to them for testing and debugging purposes.

 What are boards